jcmunav63/rails-budget-app/README.md

 - **Set up linters using Stylelint and Rubocop**
 - **Connect the Rails project to a PostgreSQL database.**
 - **Define and set up the Data Model using Active Record migration.
 Implement table associations and data processing methods in the data model.**
-- **Include controllers, and views for displaying: expense categories and transactions, a list of all expense categories, creation of a new category, creation and deletion of a transaction.**
+- **Include controllers, and views for displaying: expense categories and transactions, a list of all expense categories, creation of a new category, creation of a transaction.**
 - **Follow the design guidelines from a specific mobile app designer.**
 - **Implement user authentication by means of the Devise gem.**
 - **Implement authorization rules by means of the CanCanCan gem.**